rcannood/GillespieSSA2/vignettes/sir.md

     dI/dt = beta*N*S - gamma*I
     dR/dt = gamma*I

-This model consists of two reactions with the following per capita rates,

-    transmission: beta
-    recovery:     gamma
+Note that simulations of this model can generate in all zero propensity, if the first reaction is a recovery of the single ‘Infected’ individual.

 Define parameters